skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ###Wireless Printing

-Visit Skokie Public Library's PrintSpot [link] to send print jobs from your laptop or from computers outside the library.
+Visit Skokie Public Library's PrintSpot [link] to send print jobs from your laptop or from computers outside the building.

 - Black and white printing costs 10¢ per page.
 - Retrieve print jobs at the Print Release Stations in the second-floor Computer Commons.